Liverpool Transfer News: Nabil Fekir Talks Resumed in Latest Rumours

 Liverpool Transfer News: Nabil Fekir Talks Resumed in Latest RumoursJuly 1, 2018

-Liverpool have reportedly opened talks with Lyon again over a potential transfer for star forward Nabil Fekir.
+Liverpool have reportedly opened talks with Olympique Lyonnais again over a potential transfer for star player Nabil Fekir.

-According to John Richardson of the Sunday Mirror, while a transfer collapsed at the start of June, there's fresh hope the deal can be restructured again.
+According to John Richardson of the Sunday Mirror, while the proposed transfer collapsed at the start of June, there's hope the deal can be restructured again.

-Liverpool were reportedly concerned about a knee problem Fekir had suffered in 2015 when conducting his medical and attempted to renegotiate the terms of the transfer.
+Liverpool were reportedly concerned about a knee problem Fekir suffered in 2015 when conducting his medical and attempted to renegotiate the terms of the transfer.
 Lyon then released a statement saying the deal was off.

-Richardson suggested Fekir was on the brink of making the switch to Anfield before the plug was pulled.
+Richardson suggested Fekir was on the brink of making the switch to Anfield before the plug was pulled:

-"It can be revealed that the 24-year-old attacking midfielder had almost put pen to paper and had undertaken an unveiling interview with the club’s in house television station LFC TV," it's said. "[Jurgen] Klopp believes Fekir is the final piece in his new look midfield, one that also contains summer signings Naby Keita and Fabinho."
+"It can be revealed that the 24-year-old attacking midfielder had almost put pen to paper and had undertaken an unveiling interview with the club's in-house television station, LFC TV.
+[Manager Jurgen] Klopp believes Fekir is the final piece in his new-look midfield, one that also contains summer signings Naby Keita and Fabinho."

-As noted by Get French Football News, the speculation about talks restarting have not been covered in Fekir's homeland:
+As Get French Football News noted, the speculation about the talks' resumption have not been covered in Fekir's homeland:

 Get French Football News @GFFN